Nelson-Levi/Nelson-Levi/README.md

 ## About Me

 - I'm currently learning the Java language.
-- My goals are to develop my skills and practice software engineering daily!
+- My goals are to develop my skills by practicing software engineering daily!
 - Ask me about automated processes!

 ## Technologies and Tools